DJ2LS/FreeDATA/README.md

 # FreeDV-JATE
-## FreeDV- Just Another TNC Experiment
+## Just Another TNC Experiment

-### My first attempt to learn more about FreeDV and how to create a TNC which gets data from a TCP/IP socket
+My first attempt to learn more about FreeDV and how to create a TNC which gets data from a TCP/IP socket

 ## Credits